 I see things in terms of my own work.
 When I chisel at a wheel, if I go slow, the chisel slides and does not stay put; if I hurry, it jams and doesn’t move properly.
 When it is neither too slow nor too fast, I can feel it in my hand and respond to it from my heart.
 My mouth cannot describe it in words, but there is something there.
 I cannot teach it to my son, and my son cannot learn it from me.
 So I have gone on for 70 years, growing old chiseling wheels.
 The men of old died in possession of what they could not transmit.
 So it follows that what you are reading is their dregs.

 Here, then, we come to the core tenets of Taoism, to whatever extent it contains such things.
 A more complete name for it might be “The Way of Nature.”
-It emphasizes doing and being rather than thinking, living in harmony with our surrounding world and its mysteries rather than forever trying to intellectualize them or escape them.
-Real understanding — real peace of mind — can arise only from the act of being in the world, unencumbered by intellectual abstractions.
+It emphasizes doing and being rather than thinking, living in the world rather than forever trying to escape it or to reason away its mysteries (an activity which often stems from the same escapist impulse).
+Real understanding — real peace of mind — can arise only from this spirit of simply being in the world, unencumbered by intellectual abstractions.
 The athlete running down the track with the wind in his face and his blood pumping in his ears is closer to grace than a thousand scholars poring over tomes of alleged ancient wisdom.
-Taoism is the way of love and sex, of music and dance, of combat and tragedy, a way which cannot be expressed in a philosophical tract, which can be captured if at all only through the ineffability of art, and then only fleetingly and incompletely.
+Taoism is the way of love and sex, of music and dance, of combat and tragedy, a way which cannot be expressed in a philosophical tract, which can be captured only through the ineffability of art, and then only fleetingly and incompletely.
 It is how the Chinese get their groove on.
 “I would like to talk about it,” says the Taoist, “but there are no words.”